2,000-MILERS

 Who is eligible to receive a hangtag?

-Anyone who has registered an A.T. thru-hike on ATCamp is eligible for a hangtag.
-Section-hikers who have the goal of hiking the entire A.T. who have registered their hikes on ATCamp are also eligible.
+Anyone who has registered an A.T. thru-hike or section hike on ATCamp is eligible for a hangtag.
+Section-hikers who have the goal of hiking the entire A.T. are eligible to receive a hangtag each year they hike, so long as they register each section hike on ATCamp.

 Where can someone get a hangtag?